-6.2.1 Unvegetated Ephemeral Stream Channel (Wetlands)
+3.3.7.1.1 Unvegetated Ephemeral Stream Channel (Wetlands)

 Implementation of the project would result in direct impacts to 0.08 acre of unvegetated ephemeral stream channel.
-Ephemeral stream channel is typically regulated by ACOE, CDFG, and RWQCB, generally with a "no net loss" of wetlands policy.
-Direct impacts to ephemeral stream channel are considered significant and will require mitigation.
+Ephemeral stream channel is regulated by ACOE, CDFG, and RWQCB, generally with a "no net loss" of wetlands policy.
+Direct impacts to ephemeral stream channel are considered significant and require mitigation.

-6.2.2 Sycamore/Cottonwood Riparian Woodland (Wetlands)
+3.3.7.1.2 Sycamore/Cottonwood Riparian Woodland (Wetlands)

 Implementation of the project would result in direct impacts to 0.03 acre of sycamore/cottonwood riparian woodland.
-Sycamore/cottonwood riparian woodland is typically regulated by ACOE, CDFG, and RWQCB, generally with a "no net loss" of wetlands policy.
-Direct impacts to sycamore/cottonwood riparian woodland are considered significant and will require mitigation.
+Sycamore/cottonwood riparian woodland is regulated by ACOE, CDFG, and RWQCB, generally with a "no net loss" of wetlands policy.
+Direct impacts to sycamore/cottonwood riparian woodland are considered significant and require mitigation.

-6.2.3 Southern Willow Scrub (Wetlands)
+3.3.7.1.3 Southern Willow Scrub (Wetlands)

 Implementation of the project would result in direct impacts to 0.08 acre of southern willow scrub.
-Southern willow scrub is typically regulated by ACOE, CDFG, and RWQCB, generally with a "no net loss" of wetlands policy.
-Direct impacts to southern willow scrub are considered significant and will require mitigation.
+Southern willow scrub is regulated by ACOE, CDFG, and RWQCB, generally with a "no net loss" of wetlands policy.
+Direct impacts to southern willow scrub are considered significant and require mitigation.

-6.2.4 Mulefat Scrub (Wetlands)
+3.3.7.1.4 Mulefat Scrub (Wetlands)

 Implementation of the project would result in direct impacts to 0.06 acre of mulefat scrub.
 Mulefat scrub is generally regulated as a wetland by ACOE, CDFG, and RWQCB with a "no net loss" of wetlands policy.
-Direct impacts to mulefat scrub are considered significant and will require mitigation.
+Direct impacts to mulefat scrub are considered significant and require mitigation.

-6.2.5 Disturbed Wetlands
+3.3.7.1.5 Disturbed Wetlands

 Implementation of the project would result in direct impacts to 0.23 acre of disturbed wetlands.
-Disturbed wetlands are typically regulated by ACOE, CDFG, and RWQCB, generally with a "no net loss" of wetlands policy.
-Direct impacts to disturbed wetlands are considered significant and will require mitigation.
+Disturbed wetlands are regulated by ACOE, CDFG, and RWQCB, generally with a "no net loss" of wetlands policy.
+Direct impacts to disturbed wetlands are considered significant and require mitigation.

-6.2.6 Coastal Sage Scrub/Disturbed Coastal Sage Scrub
+3.3.7.1.6 Coastal Sage Scrub/Disturbed Coastal Sage Scrub

 Implementation of the project would result in direct impacts to 8.77 acres of coastal sage scrub and 0.69 acre disturbed coastal sage scrub.
 Coastal sage scrub is considered a sensitive habitat type that supports several sensitive wildlife species.
 The coastal sage scrub on the Adobe Falls Faculty/Staff Housing site is occupied by the coastal California gnatcatcher.
-Direct impacts to coastal sage scrub are considered significant and will require mitigation.
+Direct impacts to coastal sage scrub are considered significant, and require mitigation.

-6.2.7 Baccharis Scrub
+3.3.7.1.7 Baccharis Scrub

 Implementation of the project would result in direct impacts to 3.75 acres of baccharis scrub.
 Baccharis scrub is considered a form of coastal sage scrub.
-Direct impacts to baccharis scrub are considered significant and will require mitigation.
+Direct impacts to baccharis scrub are considered significant, and require mitigation.

-6.2.8 Southern Mixed Chaparral
+3.3.7.1.8 Southern Mixed Chaparral

-Implementation of the project would result in direct impacts to 3.87 acres of southern mixed chaparral.
+Implementation of the project would result in direct impacts to 3.87 acre of southern mixed chaparral.
 Chaparral is a sensitive habitat type that supports some sensitive wildlife species.
-Direct impacts to southern mixed chaparral are considered significant and will require mitigation.
+Direct impacts to southern mixed chaparral are considered significant, and require mitigation.

-6.2.9 Valley Needlegrass Grassland
+3.3.7.1.9 Valley Needlegrass Grassland

 Implementation of the project would result in direct impacts to 0.01 acre of valley needlegrass grassland.
-Direct impacts to valley needlegrass grassland are considered significant because of the limited distribution of this habitat on site and within the region and will require mitigation.
+Direct impacts to valley needlegrass grassland are considered significant because of the limited distribution of this habitat onsite and within the region, and, therefore, require mitigation.

-6.2.10 Non-Native Annual Grassland
+3.3.7.1.10 Non-Native Annual Grassland

 Implementation of the project would result in direct impacts to 1.53 acres of non-native annual grassland.
-Direct impacts to non-native annual grassland are considered significant because the habitat supports extensive small mammal activity on site and will require mitigation.
+Direct impacts to non-native annual grassland are considered significant because the habitat supports extensive small mammal activity onsite and, therefore, require mitigation.

-6.2.11 Ornamental Vegetation
+3.3.7.1.11 Ornamental Vegetation

-Implementation of the project would result in direct impacts to 9.03 acres of ornamental vegetation.
-Direct impacts to ornamental vegetation are not considered significant and will not require mitigation.
+Implementation of the project would result in direct impacts to 7.76 acres of ornamental vegetation.
+Direct impacts to ornamental vegetation are not considered significant and no mitigation is required.